Night of Champions (2023): Background

+Broadcast outlets

+The PLE was broadcast on traditional PPV outlets worldwide.
+It was also available to livestream on the WWE Network in most international markets.
+In the United States, this was the first Night of Champions to livestream on Peacock following the shutdown of the American version of the WWE Network in April 2021.

 Storylines

 The event included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

+Seth "Freakin" Rollins and AJ Styles faced each other to become the inaugural World Heavyweight Champion.

 On the April 24 episode of Raw, WWE Chief Content Officer Triple H unveiled a new World Heavyweight Championship for the brand that did not draft Undisputed WWE Universal Champion Roman Reigns in the 2023 WWE Draft and that the inaugural champion would be crowned at Night of Champions.
 During the draft, Reigns was drafted to SmackDown, thus making the World Heavyweight Championship exclusive to Raw.
 To crown the new champion, a tournament was scheduled including wrestlers from both brands with a bracket for each brand.
 (Note: According to wrestling journalist Dave Meltzer, the reason that SmackDown wrestlers were included in the tournament was due to WWE's attempt to retain viewership for the May 12 episode of SmackDown, as it and other wrestling programs that week were going head-to-head with the 2023 NBA playoffs.)
 The first round and semifinals for each bracket were scheduled for the May 8 and May 12 episodes of Raw and SmackDown, respectively.
 The first round matches for each episode consisted of two triple threat matches with the respective winners advancing to the semifinals in a singles match the same night, with those respective winners advancing to the championship match at Night of Champions.
 The 12 tournament participants were revealed on May 7 on WWE's YouTube channel.
 Raw's bracket was won by Seth "Freakin" Rollins, while SmackDown's bracket was won by AJ Styles, thus scheduling Rollins to face Styles in the tournament final for the World Heavyweight Championship at Night of Champions.

 At Backlash, Cody Rhodes defeated Brock Lesnar.
 On the following episode of Raw, Rhodes participated in the aforementioned tournament for the World Heavyweight Championship.
 During the first-round triple threat match that Rhodes competed in, Lesnar interfered and attacked Rhodes, costing him an opportunity at the title.
 Lesnar subsequently challenged Rhodes to another match at Night of Champions and Rhodes accepted.
 On the May 22 episode, Lesnar broke (kayfabe) Rhodes' arm.
 Although Triple H tried to dissuade him, Rhodes stated that he would still compete at Night of Champions.